YasserS-21/fitness-tracker-app/README.md

 ### **How to run the project**

+- **Using npm:**

   - npm run android
   - npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
   - npm run web

+- **Using Yarn:**
+  - yarn android
+  - yarn ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
+  - yarn web

 ### **Technology Stack**